bagasendra13/soc-analyst-portfolio/boogeyman-investigation/boogeyman-2/README.md

 vol -f WKSTN-2961.raw windows.pstree.PsTree | grep 4260
 ```
 The parent PID associated with the wscript.exe process was: `1124`

 The process tree also revealed another suspicious process that was responsible for establishing the C2 connection.

 The PID of this malicious process was: `6216`

 #### Finding
-The Stage 2 payload was executed by wscript.exe with PID 4260.
+The Stage 2 payload was executed by `wscript.exe` with PID `4260`.
-The malicious process used to establish the C2 connection was identified with PID 6216.
+The malicious process used to establish the C2 connection was identified with PID `6216`.

 ## 4. Stage 3 Payload Analysis